Worof/Python-Automation/README.md

 ### 4. PDF to Audio Converter

 - **Description**: Converts text from a PDF file into an audio MP3 file using text-to-speech technology.
 This script is useful for creating audiobooks or for auditory learning.
+- **New Features**:
+  - **User Input for File Names**: Users can specify the PDF and output audio file names.
+  - **Voice Customization**: Users can choose from available voices (male/female) and accents supported by the text-to-speech engine.
+  - **Audio Quality Settings**: Options to set the audio format (e.g., MP3, WAV) and bitrate (e.g., 192k, 256k) for the output file.
+  - **PDF Text Preprocessing**: Includes text preprocessing to handle or clean anomalies in PDF text extraction, like removing headers, footers, or unwanted characters.
 - **Usage**:
   - Run the script and input the path to the PDF file.
   - The script will process each page of the PDF and convert it into spoken words, saving the output as an MP3 file.